-Tomorrow afternoon, the Redskins will play the Cowboys at colossal Cowboys Stadium in Arlington, Texas.
-With a seating capacity of up to 100,000, a retractable roof, and a 60 yard-long HD video board amongst other amenities, the stadium is something to behold.
+With a seating capacity of up to 100,000, a retractable roof, and a 60 yard-long HD video board amongst other amenities, the Cowboys Stadium in Arlington, Texas is something to behold.
 And Cowboys owner Jerry Jones is certainly proud of his sporting palace, which has hosted soccer, basketball and other sports in addition to Cowboys football games.

 But, when it comes to innovative stadium designs, Jones has nothing on former Redskins owner George Preston Marshall.